johnbeve/PHI-696/Project-1/README.md

  2. This formula contains no double negations, or negations outside parentheses.
  3. ¬Av(B∨C) ≡ (¬A∨B)∧(¬A∨C)

   (c) (¬A∧¬B∧C)∨(¬A∧¬C)∨(B∧C)∨A
- 1. This formula contains no conditionals or biconditionals
+ 1. This formula contains no conditionals or biconditionals.
+ 2. This formula contains no double negations, or negations outside parentheses.
+ (¬A∧¬B∧C)∨(¬A∧¬C)

 3. Let V be the vocabulary of first-order logic consisting of a binary relation P and a unary relation F. Interpret P(x,y) as “x is a parent of y” and F(x) as “x is female.”
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```(a)  B(x,y) that says that x is a brother of y